locize/blog/source/_posts/globalization-vs-localization.md

 ## The pros and cons of globalization versus localization
-Both the globalization or localization strategy can be a complex process, but they are an essential part of any customer service strategy for your business.
+Both the globalization or <a href="/blog/localization-strategy" title="localization strategy">localization strategy</a> can be a complex process, but they are an essential part of any customer service strategy for your business.
 Both options are able to provide companies with a wide range of benefits, but they do also have some drawbacks.